Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Digital simulation and Optimization

-In general, various classical optimizers, such as adaptive moment estimation algorithm (ADAM), constrained optimization by linear approximations (COBYLA), are available in the selection pool, with their pros and cons.
-Simultaneous Perturbation Stochastic Approximation (SPSA), a gradient descent method for optimizing systems with multiple unknown parameters, is a suitable simulation optimization method with a relatively small number of measurements of the objective function, appropriate to be applied in the SSH model in this context.
-In order to ease the optimization routine utilizing \emph{warm-starting}, we initialize the parameters at each time step with an initial guess proportional to $\kappa^{(1)}$.
-Additionally, adaptive bounds are set for the $r-1$ parameters to optimize CD drivings.
+In general, various classical optimizers, such as the adaptive moment estimation algorithm (Adam), and constrained optimization by linear approximations (COBYLA), are available in the selection pool, with their pros and cons.
+Simultaneous perturbation stochastic approximation (SPSA), a gradient-descent method for optimizing systems with multiple unknown parameters, is a suitable simulation-optimization method with a relatively small number of measurements of the objective function, appropriate to be applied in the SSH model in this context.
+In order to ease the optimization routine utilizing \emph{warm starting}, we initialize the parameters at each time step with an initial guess proportional to $\kappa^{(1)}$.
+Additionally, adaptive bounds are set for the $r-1$ parameters to optimize CD driving.

-To guarantee the state evolution along the zero-energy eigenstate, we apply two cost functions respectively: one designed from the transfer fidelity and the other one retrieved from the measurement in quantum circuits.
-The first cost function $C(\vec{\kappa}^{(c)}(t))=F(T)$ [Eq. \eqref{eq:F}], where $\vec{\kappa}^{(c)}$ collects all the NNN couplings $\kappa^{(c)}_{2j+1,2j-1}$ $\forall j\in[1,N-1]$, conceived from the control problem itself, maximizes the fidelity at the final time $T$ between the zero-energy eigenstate and the state derived in the circuit.
-These overlaps can be computed in quantum circuits thanks to SWAP tests~\cite{garcia2013swap,cincio2018learning}, where as much as qubits to encode both overlapping states are needed, among other techniques~\cite{knill2007optimal,havlicek2019supervised}.
-To use reduced number of qubits and to get optimization from utilizing a finite number of measurement in quantum circuits, we apply Hellinger distance~\cite{hellinger1909neue} (also called as Jeffreys distance~\cite{jeffreys1946invariant}) which quantifies the similarity between two given probability distributions $P$ and $Q$ over a measure space $\mathcal{X}$, with corresponding probability density functions $p(x)$ and $q(x)$ where $x\in\mathcal{X}$.
+To guarantee the state evolution along the zero-energy eigenstate, we apply two cost functions respectively: one designed from the transfer fidelity and the other retrieved from the measurement in quantum circuits.
+The first cost function, $C(\vec{\kappa}^{(c)}(t))=F(T)$ [Eq. \eqref{eq:F}], where $\vec{\kappa}^{(c)}$ collects all the NNN couplings $\kappa^{(c)}_{2j+1,2j-1}$ $\forall j\in[1,N-1]$, conceived from the control problem itself, maximizes the fidelity at the final time $T$ between the zero-energy eigenstate and the state derived in the circuit.
+These overlaps can be computed in quantum circuits due to SWAP tests~\cite{garcia2013swap,cincio2018learning},where the required number of qubits equals the number needed to encode both overlapping states~\cite{knill2007optimal,havlicek2019supervised}.
+To use a reduced number of qubits and to get optimization from utilizing a finite number of measurements in quantum circuits, we apply the Hellinger distance~\cite{hellinger1909neue} (also called the Jeffreys distance~\cite{jeffreys1946invariant}) which quantifies the similarity between two given probability distributions, $P$ and $Q$, over a measure space $\mathcal{X}$, with corresponding probability density functions $p(x)$ and $q(x)$, where $x\in\mathcal{X}$.
 Its integral form is defined as